 Electronic page proofs will be sent directly to the reviewer

 Below are the books I have received for review.
-I will try to update the list about once a month.
-Last updated 12/13/2013.
-"IN REVEIW" (gray text) indicates the a reviewer has been identified.
+Last updated 05/10/2017.
+"IN REVIEW" (maroon text) indicates the a reviewer has been identified.
 "REVIEWED" (gold text) indicates that the review has been accepted for publication.
-Books in black text are availble for review.
+Books in black text are available for review.

 Allen JS (2012) The Omnivorous Mind: Our Evolving Relationship with Food.
 Harvard University Press.
 319 pp. $29.95 (hardback).
 REVIEWED

 Allen JS (2015) Home: How Habitat Made Us Human.
 Basic Books.
 304 pp. $28.99 (hardback)

 Andrews P. (2016) An Ape's View of Human Evolution.
 Cambridge University Press, 309 pp., $49.99 (hardback)

 Baker BJ, Tsuda T. (2015).
 Migration and Disruptions: Toward a Unifying Theory of Ancient and Contemporary Migrations.
 University of Florida Press.
 348 pp. $84.95 (hardback).

 Barrett R, Armelagos GJ.
 (2013) An Unnatural History of Emerging Infections.
 Oxford University Press.
 142 pp. $59.95 (hardback).
 REVIEWED